vakati-karthik/engineering-quiz-java/README.md

 3. requestbin: set up a simple mock-server to provide web responses.
 4. instagram: create a minimal version of instagram

-If you are enjoying them, feel free to complete all three!
+If you are enjoying them, feel free to complete all of them!